-We have all been sat on a plane and had the plane pushed back from the gate before the pilots start the engines.
+We have all sat on a plane and had the plane pushed back from the gate before the pilots start the engines.
 There must be a reason for this as some airports always push planes back, but yet others just seem to let the aircraft turn away from the gate.
 I’ve also seen airplanes being towed around an airport so why not just move them using their own engines?

 Airplanes get towed or pushed by tractors and tugs when jet blast from their engines or prop wash from their propellers will create a hazard to nearby buildings, ground crew, other aircraft & ground handling equipment.
 Moving aircraft from hangers to aprons does not require pilots if being towed.